Updated: July 7, 2020

 - Visitors will be asked to register at the front desk with their name and phone number, should future contact tracing be necessary.

 - Visitor spots are reserved for those seeking services (SNAP, Pet Pantry food, trap rental, etc.) and those seriously interested in adopting.

 - Those with appointments for surrender of animals, foster pick up, adoption, etc. are advised to follow our modified appointment protocol (read more here).

-- Because of our public closure, applications for adoption may be submitted online for consideration.
-A volunteer will follow-up via phone or email to discuss next steps.
+- Applications for adoption may be submitted in person or online for consideration.
 We ask that you be patient in our response to inquires during this unique and ever-changing time.
 Individuals interested adopting from PAWS should visit our pages for dog adoption or cat adoption as appropriate.